-The Sharia Youth Gathering is an umbrella movement of social service, cultural, sports, and scouting organizations that is effectively controlled by Kataib Hezbollah (KH) through a cadre of KH-linked commanders.
+The Sharia Youth Gathering is an umbrella movement of social service, cultural, sports, and scouting organizations that is effectively controlled by Kataib Hezbollah through a cadre of linked commanders.

-TSS is rapidly expanding its presence in southern Shia populated provinces, probably to recruit as many Shia youth as possible.
+TSS is rapidly expanding its presence in southern Shia-populated provinces, probably to recruit as many Shia youths as possible.

-TSS claims to be an independent NGO, but the preponderance of evidence shows it is a KH organization, or at least has close ties with KH and its membership.
-The majority of known TSS leaders have direct links to KH through their prior membership of JKIH.
+TSS claims to be an independent NGO, but the preponderance of the evidence shows it is a KH organization, or at least has close ties with KH and its membership.
+The majority of known TSS leaders have direct links to KH through their prior membership in JKIH.

-Also, TSS mokibs (Shia service tents set up during pilgrimage seasons to provide services for the pilgrims)clearly fly KH flags and their videos are posted by TSS’s social media accounts.
+TSS mokibs (Shia service tents set up during pilgrimage seasons to assist pilgrims)clearly fly KH flags, and their videos are posted by TSS social media accounts.

-TSS is an open cultural and societal movement, and it is probable that not all members of TSS are affiliated with KH.
-TSS is, however, led and organized by individuals with deep ties to KH.
-Through its KH affiliated leaders and members, TSS carries out the policy objectives of KH, and is effectively controlled by the militia.
+TSS is an open cultural and societal movement, and it is probable that not all members are affiliated with KH.
+Yet the group is led and organized by individuals with deep ties to KH.
+Through its KH-affiliated leaders and members, TSS carries out the policy objectives of KH and is effectively controlled by the militia.

-Jihad al-Bina (the Construction Jihad) a development foundation engaged in providing services such as water facilities for poor communities.
+Jihad al-Binaa (the Construction Jihad), a development foundation engaged in providing services such as water facilities for poor communities.

-Muasasat al-Shabab al-Riyadhi (the Athlete Youth Organization) which is engaged in youth sport activities such as footfall tournaments.
+Muasasat al-Shabab al-Riyadhi (the Athlete Youth Organization), which is engaged in youth sport activities such as football tournaments.

-Muasasat Ibn al-Jawad al-Thaqafiya (Ibn al-Jawad Cultural Foundation) which organizes culture activities and events such as competition to create posters, etc.
+Muasasat Ibn al-Jawad al-Thaqafiya (Ibn al-Jawad Cultural Foundation), which organizes cultural activities such as poster competitions.

-JKIH whose members received training at the hands of the Lebanese Imam Mahdi Scout Association which reportedly help Lebanese Hezbollah recruit soldiers.
+JKIH, whose members received training at the hands of the Lebanese Imam al-Mahdi Scout Association, which reportedly helps Lebanese Hezbollah recruit soldiers.